pcimino/EnyoCaptcha/README.md

 In Enyo, instantiate the kind with optional arguments.
 The parent class can implement a listener for the event, or query the object for its status.

 {kind: 'enyo.Controller',
-components: [{kind: tld.CaptchaMain, successDisplayText: 'Congratulations!', width:300, height:300}],
+components: [{kind: tld.Main, successDisplayText: 'Congratulations!', width:300, height:300}],

 }